 Your accommodation comprises two king-size double en-suite rooms.
 There is free WiFi access and flat screen TV in both rooms.
 We have recently refurbished both rooms to provide extra comfort for your stay.
 You are welcome, especially in the warmer months, to sit and relax in the large garden overlooking the river valley.
-See the garden pictures on the site which show the beautiful aspect that you’ll enjoy.Guest access
+See the garden pictures on our site which show the beautiful aspect you’ll enjoy.Guest access

 Parking is in the drive with separate access to the Annex.Additional notes